 On the heels of my latest book, A Spell in the Forest, above, is its companion, which intertwines memoir after a decade of grief with tales of the lost feminine.

 As of 1st January 2019, it seems I’m writing a new book on plant-based living for a sustainable future, complete with vegan recipes from our veg garden.
 More anon.

-‘In the queue’ is a collection of essays on place and belonging.
+‘In the queue’ are two more poetry collections, a sequel to Spell, plus a collection of essays on place and belonging.
 Following that, I’ll be publishing some of the short essays (by popular request, as they say) from my blog.